The English Government has published the new Mobile Homes (Requirement for Manager of Site to be Fit and Proper Person) (England) Regulations 2020.

 What can a site owner/operator do if he is unhappy with the decision?

-- to include the relevant person on the register for a period less than 5 years
+- to include the Manager on the register for a period less than 5 years

 - any condition attached to inclusion on the register

 - any rejection of an application for inclusion on the register

 What happens if the site continues to operate without satisfying the fit and proper person test?

 Operating a site in contravention of these regulations is a criminal offence, for which a person would be liable on summary conviction to an unlimited fine.